 How to check real-time status and what to look for

-Checking Zscaler status is straightforward, but a few best practices help you interpret what you see and act fast: Hotspot shield vpn connection error
+Checking Zscaler status is straightforward, but a few best practices help you interpret what you see and act fast: What is a vpn browser extension 2026

 Practical steps you can take now: